New Epsilon TV

-New Epsilon TV is a private regional television station.
-Its headquarters are based in Peristeri, Attica.
+New Epsilon TV was a private regional television station based in Peristeri, Attica.

 History

 E Channel

 E Channel started operating on Wednesday, September 11, 2013, replacing 902 TV, bought by Vrionis.
 In 2017, the channel was sold to Ivan Savvidis and replaced by Open TV.

-AB Channel
+Extra Channel

-The channel operated by Star Hellenic Radio Television SA was initially known as Shop TV, and was owned by Telemarketing.
+The channel operated by Star Hellenic Radio Television SMSA was initially known as Shop TV, and was owned by Telemarketing (62,5%).
 On December 15, 2011, it was replaced with a Greek version of Body In Balance.
-One year later, it was bought by Kiopra Commercial Ltd., and journalist Makis Triantafyllopoulos, as programming from the newly established programming block called GR, would take up most of BIB's schedule.
-The channel, was renamed to Zoom TV on March 19, 2013, and was the main one to host the block, also managed by Triantafyllopoulos, which would be also hosted by local television stations throughout Greece:
+One year later, it was bought by Kiopra Commercial Ltd. (78,7%), and from December 6 of that year was renamed to Zoom TV as programming from the newly established block called GR from Makis Triantafyllopoulos, would take up most of BIB's schedule from March 19, 2013, and was the main one to host the block, also managed by Triantafyllopoulos, which would be also hosted by local television stations throughout Greece: